Whitehall Township Man, Edward Joel Rosario-Jimenez, Charged In Deadly Double Shooting In Lehigh Valley Walmart Parking Lot

 Investigators obtained surveillance footage from the Walmart store that showed the victim’s vehicle arriving and parking in the area of the merchandise pickup lot.
 Within minutes a black Toyota sports utility vehicle is seen and parks directly in front of the victim’s vehicle.

 Police interviewed several witnesses, and their identities will not be released.
-One witness told police that she went to Walmart to pick up her child who is also the child of one of the shooting victims.READ MORE: Upper Merion Police Searching For Man Who Accidentally Shot Himself In Leg Inside King Of Prussia Mall Victoria Secret's Store
+One witness told police that she went to Walmart to pick up her child who is also the child of one of the shooting victims.READ MORE: A Behind-The-Scenes Look At Longwood Gardens' $250 Million Expansion Project That Gets Underway Today

 Police say she arrived in the Toyota with Rosario-Jimenez and two other people, and that Rosario-Jimenez got into an argument with one of the victims.